EvilSourcerer/toggle-switch/README.md

 # C# Toggle Switch

-The C# Toggle Switch is a custom control you can import into your toolbox.
+The Winforms Toggle Switch is a custom control you can import into your toolbox.
 It is designed to have a flat modern feel to it to make it feel as professional as possible.

 ## How to Use